-The location of the new facility will create an anchor at the school’s main entry and form a defining edge along the northern boundary of the campus.
-The building will be steeped in traditional forms that relate to the architectural fabric of the campus while being woven together with a contemporary glass curtain.
-This transparency will highlight the two main performance spaces: the dance studio and the theater.
-The new Performing Arts Center will be a transformative building blending the historic aesthetics of the campus with a contemporary feel spanning generations as an iconic building for the Academy.
-Not only will this new facility be a wonderful place to learn and create, it will be positioned as a top performance space in the region and a venue that Gilmour Academy will share with its community.
+The location of the new facility created an anchor at the school’s main entry and formed a defining edge along the northern boundary of the campus.
+The building is steeped in traditional forms that relate to the architectural fabric of the campus while being woven together with a contemporary glass curtain.
+This transparency highlights the two main performance spaces: the dance studio and the theater.
+The new Performing Arts Center is a transformative building, blending the historic aesthetics of the campus with a contemporary feel spanning generations as an iconic building for the Academy.
+Not only is this new facility a wonderful place to learn and create, it is a top performance space in the region and a venue that Gilmour Academy shares with its community.

-The project will incorporate the existing fine arts building understanding that reusing and retrofitting an existing building while improving its energy performance can offer an environmental savings compared to demolition and new construction.
+The project incorporated the existing fine arts building understanding that reusing and retrofitting an existing building while improving its energy performance can offer an environmental savings compared to demolition and new construction.

 Some additional examples of sustainable design components for the Performing Arts Center are: